 - We are asking students and staff to wear face coverings if they are moving around any space shared by more than one flat e.g. landings, entrances and stairwells.

-No. We’re sorry, but after significant discussion and consideration, we have decided that guests in the halls cannot be permitted (this includes external visitors, but also residents of other halls of residence).
-We understand that this won’t suit everybody, but it is the only fair and manageable approach that allows us to comply with guidance and keep the halls as safe as possible.
+Absolutely not.
+We’re sorry, but guests in the halls cannot be permitted under the national lockdown (this includes external visitors, but also residents of other halls of residence).
+We understand that this won’t suit everybody, but it is determined by government guidance, which is now part of law.

 We will keep this under review, and so it will be a ‘fluid’ policy, depending on how the coronavirus situation develops.
 We will of course let residents know if this changes.